giantswarm/docs/src/content/general/organizations/index.md

 Typical use cases for organizations are:

-- Separating clusters for development, experimentation, and testing, form clusters used for staging and for production purposes.
+- Separating clusters for development, experimentation, and testing from clusters used for staging and for production purposes.

 - Isolating teams, business units, or even legal entities.